SebastianAment/LazyInverses.jl/README.md

 # LazyInverses.jl
 LazyInverses provides a lazy wrapper for a matrix inverse, akin to Adjoint in Julia Base.
 See the README for example use cases.

+A current highlight is
+the package's implementation of a type of energetic inner product (ternary dot product) for which a **7-fold increase in performance** is observed compared to a naïve implementation.

 ## Installation